 Public Works Department staff maintains the City water system from production at their wells through distribution to City water customers.
 The Public Works Department continuously monitors the quality of the water that is provided to its residents and holds the responsibility of providing a safe drinking water, and meeting state water quality standards, as its highest priority.

-- Water rates, every two months, for a commercial account within the City limits is $30.85 plus .78 for every 1,000 gallons of water used in excess of 15,000 gallons.
+- The water rate, every two months, for a residence or commercial account outside the City limits is $61.75 plus .78 for every 1,000 gallons of water used in excess of 15,000 gallons.

 Crews provides 24-hour service and support to the public, responding to service calls for blockage problems concerning the sewer collection system and house service laterals from the main to the street or alley line.
 Collection system facilities (pumps, motors mains, lift stations and manholes) are serviced on a routine basis or as necessary.
 Treatment facilities are also maintained including sludge removal from the treatment ponds.

-- Sewer rates for a residence within the City limits is $32.90 every two months; no overage charged.
+- The sewer rate for a residence within the City limits is $32.90 every two months; no overage charged.

-- Sewer rates for a commercial account within the City limits is $32.90 every two months.
+- The sewer rate for a commercial account within the City limits is $32.90 every two months.
 When water usage exceeds 15,000 gallons, users are charged .40 for every 1,000 gallons of water over the limit.